 We or our partners must obtain regulatory approval before marketing or selling our future drug products.
 If we or our partners are unable to receive regulatory approval and do not market or sell our future drug products, we will never receive any revenue from such product sales.
 In the United States, we or our partners must obtain FDA approval for each drug that we intend to commercialize.
 The process of preparing for and obtaining FDA approval may be lengthy and expensive, and approval is never certain.
-Products distributed abroad are also subject to foreign government regulation and export laws of the U.S. Neither the FDA nor foreign regulatory agencies have approved any of our drug product candidates.
+Products distributed abroad are also subject to foreign government regulation and export laws of the U.S. Neither the FDA nor foreign regulatory agencies have approved any of our product candidates.
 Because of the risks and uncertainties in biopharmaceutical development, our product candidates could take a significantly longer time to gain regulatory approval than we expect or may never gain approval.
-The FDA may require additional studies beyond the studies we have planned for our product candidates or may not provide regulatory clearances for certain product candidates (e.g., BCX5191, BCX4161 and BCX4430), which may result in a delay of planned clinical trials, a clinical hold with respect to such product candidate or an inability to move forward with product development at all.
-Planned studies for product candidates, including studies for BCX5191, may be not have positive results or may be insufficient to convince FDA to allow the development of the product candidate to move forward.
 If the FDA delays regulatory approval of our product candidates, our management's credibility, our company's value and our operating results may suffer.
 Even if the FDA or foreign regulatory agencies approve a product candidate, the approval may limit the indicated uses for a product candidate and/or may require post-marketing studies.